valentechie/robot_explorer/README.md

 ## 🚀 Introduction

-**Robot Explorer Simulator** is a C++ program that simulates a robot navigating a customizable board filled with obstacles.
+C++ program that simulates a robot moving around a map.
+The dimensions of the board, the initial position of the robot and the obstacles can be found in the **`input.txt`** file.
+The user **can modify the data** in the input.txt file to make the game more dynamic.

-You define the board size, the robot’s starting position, and obstacles in **`input.txt`**.
+The program will terminate when all the cells of the board have been visited or when the robot cannot move to any free cell.
+The number of free and occupied cells of the board should be displayed on the screen.

-The program explores the board, marking visited cells, and outputs the results to **`output.txt`** and the terminal.
+In addition, the final result of the program must be printed in a file called **`output.txt`**.

 ---